-Employee Retention Credit

-The provisions of the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act) provides an employee retention credit (ERC), which is a refundable tax credit against certain employment taxes for eligible employers.
+Employee Retention Credit - The provisions of the Coronavirus Aid, Relief, and Economic Security Act provides an employee retention credit ("ERC"), which is a refundable tax credit against certain employment taxes for eligible employers.
 Management determined CSTA qualifies for the ERC and has elected to treat the credit consistent with the treatment of conditional grants.
 CSTA recorded a receivable and ERC grant revenue once the measurable performance or other barrier and right of return of the ERC had been overcome.
-CSTA has recognized \$289,190 as ERC grant revenue for the years ended June 30, 2023.
-CSTA has a related receivable balance of \$289,190 as of June 30, 2023.
-CSTA has filed for refunds of the ERC and has received \$0 to date.
+CSTA recognized \$289,190 as ERC grant revenue for the year ended June 30, 2023.
+Subsequent to June 30, 2024, CSTA collected the entire ERC amount.